Theophilos (emperor): Stabilisation

 Despite major defeats at the hands of the Abbasids, the Byzantines consolidated and gained a degree of economic stability, and was no longer facing an existential threat.
 Theophilos was a keen builder and administrator; through the construction of lavish palaces and exchange of precious goods and manuscripts, he intended to rival the court at Baghdad, which was itself seeing a revival of Hellenic thought.
 Even as far as the streets of Guangzhou during the era of the Tang dynasty, the Arab-style kaftan was in fashion.
 In the tenth century, Liudprand of Cremona reported that Theophilos decorated the reception hall of the Magnaura with a throne and automata of lions and birds.
 Theophilos also repaired the Walls of Constantinople near the Blachernae district as well as large sections of the sea walls.

 In 837, John the Grammarian returned from an embassy to Baghdad impressed by the architecture, and persuaded Theophilos to construct an "Abbasid"-style palace in Bryas near Chalcedon, which is now in ruins.
 Theophanes Continuatus relates John's instructions.[John] persuaded [Theophanes] to build the palace of Bryas in imitation of Arab [palaces] and in no way differing from the latter either in form or decoration.
 The work was carried out according to John's instructions by a man named Patrikes who happened to be also adorned with the rank of patrikios.
 The only departure he made [from the Arab model] was that he built next to the bedchamber a church of our most holy lady, the Mother of God, and in the courtyard of the same palace a triconch church of great beauty and exceptional size, the middle part of which was dedicated to the archangel [Michael], while the lateral parts were dedicated to women martyrs.

-This passage has been interpreted as either a report of cultural receptivity and Theophilos' taste for Islamic motifs or as an iconodule fabrication to depict Theophanes and Patriarch John as Muslim-sympathisers.
+This passage has been interpreted as either a report of cultural receptivity and Theophilos's taste for Islamic motifs or as an iconodule fabrication to depict Theophanes and Patriarch John as Muslim-sympathisers.
 However the overall account is not particularly polemical.